li-xin-yi/lctemplates/docs/source/tips.md

         return res
 ```

+**Tips**: for the dynamic Top-K problems, you can use `SortedList` to maintain the top-K elements in a list, which is much faster (just in writting) than the heap-based method.

 ## Doubly-ended Queue

 For a standard implementation of a doubly-ended queue (and queue) in Python, we usually use [`deque`](https://docs.python.org/3/library/collections.html#collections.deque) by